-There are two types of tests that are used by law enforcement to determine if you are driving while under the influence of alcohol or other drug.
+There are two types of tests that are used by law enforcement to determine if you are driving while under the influence of alcohol or other drugs.
 These tests come at different stages of the investigation, and consequently, there are different consequences if you refuse to do them.
-The two types of tests are Pre-Arrest Field Sobriety Tests, and Post-Arrest Chemical Tests.
+The two types of tests are the Pre-Arrest Field Sobriety Tests and Post-Arrest Chemical Tests.

 But it’s important to note that you are not just being evaluated based on how well you physically perform these exercises.
 The hidden test within these tests is how well you follow instructions.
 Before each test is given, the officer will give you a very detailed and thorough set of instructions on how to do the test.
 I have watched hundreds of DUI videos where the suspect does not do to badly on the physical parts of the test, but they fail to do things they were specifically instructed to do like holding their arms at their sides, wait to start until the officer tells them to start, stop counting at a certain number, pivot on their right foot, etc.

 The reason this part of the test exists is that when we drive, our brain is constantly responding to a series of instructions in order to safely operate our vehicles.
 If you are too impaired to stop or start when an officer tells you to do so, this suggests you are too impaired to stop for a red light, stop sign, or obey a speed limit sign.

 There is no law in Florida that requires you to perform any of the pre-arrest physical tests described above.
 Therefore, you are within your rights to refuse to perform all of those physical tests and there will be no suspension of your license or criminal charges resulting from your refusal to do the pre-arrest field sobriety tests.
 All you risk losing is the chance to look (depending on how well you perform them) either very sober or very drunk on a video during your trial for DUI at later date.